khuddzu/personal_trainer/README.md

 	* template\_model\_loader.py: template code that loads your trained model, for use.

+	* template\_nets.py: template code that represents the model class for your network.
+I use my common ANICHARGE model here.

 	* script.sh: template script to send your training job to the queue.